 I recommend you check the tech-ranking websites: https://www.techcenturion.com/smartphone-processors-ranking

 Number 5: The display.
 OK, what people see and what eyes like could be really subjective thing based on user experience.
 If you are sensitive on bright colors or you use smartphone a lot – you should focus on display quality.
 OLED is premium smartphones standard, but from my user experience LG has really nice colors and algorithms to regulate display brightness.
+Some say 90Hz is mandatory now… But I will write about that when I see one of my friends have it.

 Where can you check the specs and user feedback?